nextflow-io/nextflow/docs/vscode.md

 **Class declarations**

 Some users use custom classes in Nextflow to define helper functions or custom record types.
-Instead, you can define helper functions as standalone functions in a script.
+Instead, helper functions can be defined as standalone functions in a script.
 Custom record classes must be moved to the `lib` directory.

 :::{note}
 Record types will be addressed in a future version of the Nextflow language specification.